edimuj/cordova-plugin-audioinput/README.md

     console.log("Got file system: " + fs.name);
     fileSystem = fs;

-    // now you can initialis audio, telling it about the file system you want to use. var captureCfg = {
+    // Now you can initialize audio, telling it about the file system you want to use. var captureCfg = {
 		sampleRate: 16000,
 		bufferSize: 8192,